GMOD/Apollo/README.md

 An instantaneous, collaborative, genome annotation editor.
 The stack is a Java web application / database backend and a Javascript client that runs in a web browser as a JBrowse plugin.

-For general information on Apollo, go to: [http://genomearchitect.org/](http://genomearchitect.org/)
+For general information on Apollo, go to [http://genomearchitect.org/](http://genomearchitect.org/).

 Complete Apollo installation and configuration instructions are available at:
 [http://webapollo.readthedocs.io/en/latest/](http://webapollo.readthedocs.io/)